SavaMar/miavka_portfolio/posts/now-en.md

+## LIFE

+This month has been wild!
+I completely fell in love with working with colorful lights and projectors together!
+Lately, I’ve been getting bored working with martial arts — the people there just like my photos because, for them, they’re simply nice pictures of themselves.
+But I’m an artist, I love developing my vision, trying new tools, and passionately improving everything.
+Right now, I feel like I’ve hit a sort of ceiling there, and the photos are just... beautiful, nothing more.
+On November 25th, I have my second knee surgery, so I’m trying to do as much as I can beforehand — photographing people, completing the WAB driving course to get my new license BEFORE the operation, and I’ll also be shooting IBJJF in Geneva and ADCC in Zurich.

+By the way, about photos and lights — I tried it all on myself and it turned out to be really hard!
+Being the model and setting everything up yourself is almost impossible.
+And you know what?
+If I like someone, I just invite them over.
+Yes, I literally approach people in the supermarket or while walking my dog.
+Sure, language can be a bit of a barrier, but so far it’s been working!
+We’ve been living at the new place for three weeks now, and throughout these three weeks, I randomly start conversations with people — I’ve already been invited to someone’s place twice.
+It’s awesome.

 ## READING

 Right now, I’m listening "The courage to be disliked" written by Fumitake Koga, Ichiro Kishimi and reading "E-Myth" by Michael E. Gerber.